 For more information about our facilities, see About: Facilities.

+The foundation does not make profit but does need to cover the costs.
 We charge per month for the use of accommodation, studio space and facilities (shorter stays can be discussed) to cover the costs.
 The payable amount depends on the artist's requirements and will be agreed upon before the commencement of the residency.

 As we want our programme to be accessible, we try to keep the price low.
 The pilot provides artists with a 40% discount on their stay.
 Including this discount, the price comes down to (roughly) €250–€400 per month, depending on the artist's needs and whether or not they wish to do volunteer work for the foundation.